CodeByKostas/CodeByKostas/README.md

 Web Developer and Designer,
 ---------------------------

-a university student with a passion for developing innovative solutions to complex problems.
+I am a university student with a passion for developing innovative solutions to complex problems.
 I enjoy exploring the latest programming languages and technologies to create software applications that make a real impact in people's lives.

 * 🌍  I'm based in Greece
 * ✉️  You can contact me at [skwdevelopment@gmail.com](mailto:skwdevelopment@gmail.com)